-A total of 120 random samples of milk and milk products, including 80 samples of raw milk of different species (sheep, goat, cow, buffalo, 20 samples for each) from different dairy shops, and farms in Diarb Negm and Zagazig, Sharkia Governorate, in addition to 20 samples for each of Ultra heat treated (UHT) milk and Kariesh cheese, were collected in clean polyethylene bags and in its original container from different farmers, dairy shops, and supermarkets.
-Each sample was labelled to identify the source, site and date of sampling.
-The samples transported to the laboratory without delay in an ice box and stored at -2°C until analysis.
+A total of 120 random samples of milk and milk products, including 80 samples of raw milk of different species (sheep, goat, cow, buffalo, 20 samples for each) from different dairy shops, and farms in DiarbNegm and Zagazig,Sharkia Governorate, in addition to 20 samples for each of Ultra heat treated (UHT) milk and Kariesh cheese, were collected in clean polyethylene bags or in its original container from different farmers, dairy shops, and supermarkets.
+Each sample was labeled to identify the source, site, and date of sampling.
+The samples transported to the laboratory without delay in an icebox and stored at -20°C until analysis.